 Set up the ingenious drying rack I devised for the paper mache pencils project.
 Or you can probably just set the eggs on wax paper after you wrap them, but it’s not nearly as fun as clothes pinning them to a cooling rack.

-Mix up a bowl of glue with enough water to make it, um, watery.
-But not too watery.
-You still want it sticky.
-Just runny enough to soak into the embroidery thread.
-Nebulous.
+Mix up a bowl of glue with enough water (add a small amount at a time), to make it just runny enough to soak into the embroidery thread.

 *Note* I’ve had several comments from people that their string never set up with their mixture of glue and water.
 I’m not sure how their mixtures differed from mine, but this is not an exact science: you may have to experiment until you find a good ratio.
 My rule of thumb is water down the glue just enough so that it coats the floss easily.